 - The tricky one: Given an array of integers and another integer X, find if a pair in the array sums to X. This is actually a modified subset-sum problem, but it can be reduced to polynomial time by using a hash.
 My experience at every single company I've interviewed with is that a hash can be assumed to operate in O(1) worst-case time, even though it is not true in theory.
 The algorithm involves checking for the existence of a “complimentary” number stored in a hash for any given number in the array; if it exists then a solution exists.
 If not, add the number to the hash and check the next number.

 I got a call later that evening inviting me back to the second round of interviews (all 3 of them).
 At this point it is obvious the first acts essentially as a screener.
-The next day, another interviewer repeated the process, talking about his product and gently bashing Microsoft (a former employer of his).
+The next day, another interviewer repeated the process, talking about his product and gently bashing Microsoft (a former employer).
 I had to talk about the difference between a linked list and an array, and when I might use one over the other.
 For some reason the topic wandered over to the trie data structure, and the interviewer asked if this was something regularly taught at UMass, because it was a generally exotic structure.
-I answered no,since in fact I simply stumbled on it the day before while comparing notes with other interviewees!
+I answered no, since in fact I simply stumbled on it the day before while comparing notes with other interviewees!

 My third interview was with the bar raiser.
 For the uninitiated, Amazon's bar raiser is the designated interviewer who rakes you over the coals.
 He is tasked with ensuring that the average talent at Amazon trends up instead of down.